aronweiler/assistant/README.md

 Feel free to alter this behavior on your instance, if you like.

+## FireFox Browser UI Compatibility
+In FireFox, the `:has()` CSS feature is turned off, which can cause weird display issues.
+To enable it, follow these steps:

+1. Open Firefox.
+2. Type about:config in the address bar and press Enter.
+3. Click "Accept the Risk and Continue" to access the advanced settings.
+4. Use the search bar at the top to find the setting for enabling experimental features.
+This might be something like layout.css.has-selector.enabled.
+5. If you find the relevant setting for :has(), click on the toggle button to set its value to true.

 ---
 Here's a lot of info on running this in Python!